dima-lur/jsplitter/README.md

 - maximize
 - close

-This means that when working with the plugin, **foobar2000** becomes an application with an **MDI** — Multi Document Interface — style interface.
+This means that when working with the plugin, **foobar2000** becomes an application with an **MDI** â€” Multi Document Interface â€” style interface.

 For precise panel positioning, coordinates are displayed and can be edited on the fly directly in the panel window title.
 This is useful when designing the assembly interface.